weewx/weewx/docs_src/utilities/weectl-import-config-opt.md

 Mandatory, there is no default.

 !!!
 Note
     The API key is a seemingly random string of 32 characters used to access the new (2019) Weather Underground API.
 PWS contributors can obtain an API key by logging onto the Weather Underground internet site and accessing 'Member Settings'.
 16 character API keys used with the previous Weather Underground API are not supported.

 ### `interval`{#wu_interval}

 Determines how the time interval (WeeWX database field `interval`) between successive observations is determined.
 This option is identical in operation to the CSV [interval](#csv_interval) option, but applies to Weather Underground imports only.
 As a Weather Underground PWS history sometimes has missing records, the use of `interval = derive` may give incorrect or inconsistent interval values.
 Better results may be obtained by using `interval = conf` if the current WeeWX installation has the same `archive_interval` as the Weather Underground data, or by using `interval = x` where `x` is the time interval in minutes used to upload the Weather Underground data.
 The most appropriate setting will depend on the completeness and (time) accuracy of the Weather Underground data being imported.

 Optional, the default is `derive`.

 ### `qc`{#wu_qc}

 Determines whether simple quality control checks are applied to imported data.
 This option is identical in operation to the CSV [qc](#csv_qc) option but applies to Weather Underground imports only.
 As Weather Underground imports at times contain nonsense values, particularly for fields for which no data was uploaded to Weather Underground by the PWS, the use of quality control checks on imported data can prevent these nonsense values from being imported and contaminating the WeeWX database.

 Optional, the default is `True`.

 ### `calc_missing`{#wu_calc_missing}

 Determines whether any missing derived observations will be calculated from the imported data.
-This option is identical in operation to the CSV [calc_missing](#csv_calc_missing)" option but applies to Weather Underground imports only.
+This option is identical in operation to the CSV [calc_missing](#csv_calc_missing) option but applies to Weather Underground imports only.

 Optional, the default is `True`.